A fair proportion of our call outs for "poor picture" are not caused by the aerial

 Wall plates can be useful for looping across to an alternative TV point though !

+If your downlead is cut through, best practice is to replace the lot.
 It may be budget Coaxial and cable does degrade over time anyway.
 If you must join a new length of cable outside, we recommend using the method shown below.
 CoAx plugs covered in insulation tape is how Bertie (as in Bodger) would do it....

 Or do I route it forward, round the cradle, and then down the pole ?